dylanaraps/neofetch/README.md

     Image:
     --image                Image source.
 Where and what image we display.
                            Possible values: wall, shuffle, /path/to/img, off
+    --image_backend        Which program to use to draw images.
     --shuffledir           Which directory to shuffle for an image.
     --font_width px        Used to automatically size the image --image_position       Where to display the image: (Left/Right)